moosashah/100-days-of-code/log.md

 **Today's Progress:** Did some vanilla javascript today with Javascript30 by Wes Bos?
 Drum Kit app

 **Thoughts:** The CSS and HTMl was already made but even though we were strictly working on JS and it was a tutorial, I still find it super useful working through things.
 From this little project I learnt about an event called transitionend which is super useful for triggering stuff like removing a class after the transformation has ended for example.
 I mean I definitely didn't do anywhere near as much as I would've wanted to but getting in the hour was good enough for me.
 I also had a really rough start to the day, getting out of bed at 2pm or something which is ridiculous from my normal 7-8am starts 🙃 ....

+### Day 4: October 24, 2021

+**Today's Progress:** More Javascript30 by Wes Bos

+**Today's Progress:** I might just speed run all of the course in a few days because the tutorials are super short and simple..
+Im taking them more so as understanding what can be done because I'm terrible at coming up with ideas..
+So if I know what can be done it might be easier to think of features I want to implement or ideas in general 😊